18029450uhi/wad2Assignment118029450/README.md

 2. **Start the alevelcomputing Server**:

-    GOTO: cd\alevelcomputing
+    GO TO: cd\alevelcomputing
     RUN: docker build -t aqc .
     RUN: docker run -ti -d --name aqc1  -p 4000:4000 -p 4040:4040  aqc
-    GOTO: cd /root directory

     Check in the port 4000 if alevel container is running and can be accessed using the mentioned port from web      browser.

   3. **Start the project**:
+      GO TO: cd /root directory
-      Run the below instruction in the root directory
+      Run the below instruction in the root directory :

-      RUN: for Linux/MAC-  docker compose up
+     -  For Linux/MAC: docker compose up
-      For windows :docker-compose up
+     -  For windows  : docker-compose up

-   4. **Open the Application**:
+   5. **Open the Application**:
          Visit `http://localhost:3000` in the web browser.
 ## Methodology